The Pera International Staff Pension and Life Assurance Scheme

 The Scheme’s funding position will be reviewed on an ongoing basis to assess the position relative to the funding target and whether the investment arrangements remain appropriate to the Scheme’s circumstances.

 The Trustee recognises that the investment strategy is subject to risk, in particular the risk of a mismatch between the performance of the assets and the calculated value of the liabilities.
-The risk is managed by the capital-backed framework agreement in place between the Trustee, the sponsoring company and the Investor (Portunes Capital Limited).
+The risk is managed by the capital-backed framework agreement in place between the Trustee, the sponsoring company and a third party investor.

 The Trustee have also considered a number of other risks set out in Appendix A.